sabudilovskiy/userver-openapi-extension/examples/array/README.md

-Ok, let's now send a request to the server and look at the response.
+## Responses from server

+This example uses arrays and the requirements for them.
+What and how to do it is described in the server configs and in main.cpp.

 <details>
 <summary>Empty body and empty queries</summary>